Protecting Your Plants From Frost

 - Cover plants with sheets or newspaper, however, do not use plastic as frost may burn through.

-- Use empty pots or containers such as a recycling bin or garbage can to cover smaller plants.
+- Use empty pots or containers such as a recycling bin or a garbage can to cover smaller plants.

 For a copy of this guide to download and keep please click here.